 THC is also known as tetrahydrocannabinol.
 It is one of the most widely known cannabinoids found in the marijuana plant along with cannabidiol (CBD).
 “Marijuana” is colloquial term for the dried leaves, flowers, stems and seeds from the Cannabis sativa or Cannabis indica plant.
 Marijuana is one of the most commonly used illicit drugs in the world due to the recreational and medicinal benefits of THC.

-Other cannabinoids are also present in this resin.
+There are also other cannabinoids found in the plants resin.
 This includes the second most famous cannabinoid from the marijuana plant which is the non-psychoactive chemical called cannabidiol (CBD).
-According to the National Center for Biotechnology Information CBD actually blocks the psychoactivity associated with THC.
+Studies from the National Center for Biotechnology Information state that CBD actually stops the psychoactivity related to THC.
 CBD and THC are widely used for medicinal purposes but their effects still require more human clinical studies before they can become mainstream treatments.

-According to the National Institute on Drug Abuse (NIDA), THC acts much like the cannabinoid chemicals made naturally by the body.
+The National Institute on Drug Abuse (NIDA) states that, THC mimics the chemicals made by the cannibnoid system in our body.
 Cannabinoids naturally made by our body are called endocannabinoids and can be found in the endocannabinoid system.
 Most of us are short on our natural endocannabinoids.
 The cannabis plant also has similar cannabinoids and therefore holds therapeutic value although it still remains poorly understood.

 The endocannabinoid system incorporates neurotransmitters in your brain, immune system and spine that are responsible for pain sensation, mood and more.
 Dr. Richard Kaufman who is the Chief Science Officer of NanoSphere Health Sciences and Evolve Formulas explains how cannabinoids work “with your endocannabinoid system to make things happen.
 [As they] bind [to] and activate receptors in the brain called ‘cannabinoid receptors 2’ (CB2) and selectively blocks other receptors in the brain – the CB1 receptors.”